rwxrob/zet/20220122210300/README.md

 Of course, using `lsblk` is definitely the way to go to avoid all of this confusion, but having a partition table might still avoid some mishaps.

+On the other hand, partitions cause bloat because of old conventions about where the partition can begin.
+Obviously, in a terabyte disk world such things are not that big of a concern, but if for any reason you have constrained on disk space you might want drop partitions all together and just format the volume directly.